CWRUbotix/rov-25/README.md

  - **Windows**: You should create a dual boot, then follow the Linux instructions for your new Ubuntu OS.
 Otherwise, we recommend using WSL, although Docker has similar capabilities.
  - **MacOS**: We recommend using Docker.
 UTM should theoretically have more capabilities than Docker, but it has a long setup time and we're not sure it works.

-Once you're finished setting up, go to the [Test Your Environment](#test-your-environment) section to confirm everything's working.
+Once you're finished setting up, go to the [Test Your Environment](#test-your-environment) section to confirm everything's working, then [Run Our Code](#run-our-code)!

 ### Linux